4GeeksAcademy/javascript-events-tutorial-exercises/exercises/07-count-on-click/README.md

 # `07` Count onclick

 If you have global variables, you can change their value during runtime using event handlers.
-For example, this code is increasing the value of the `counter` variable every time the user clicks on the `#increase` button.
+For example, this code is increasing the value of the `counter` variable every time the user clicks on the **Increase** button.

 ## 📝 Instructions: